Two-point Functions and Bootstrap Applications in Quantum Field Theories: Lorentzian two-point functions

 \section{Lorentzian two-point functions}

 In this section we discuss two-point functions in the Lorentzian signature.
 Contrary to the Euclidean signature where only the time-ordered two-point functions exist, in the Lorentzian signature we can define Wightman, time-ordered, advanced and retarded two-point functions.
 In what follows we will discuss the first two.
 The Wightman two-point functions suit best for defining spectral densities.
+They are automatically well defined at coincident points and do not have any contact terms.
 Time-ordered Lorentzian two-point functions will be employed in section \ref{sec:spectral_densities_and_central_charges} due to the following property: they simply become the Euclidean two-point functions under the Wick rotation.
+It will be sufficient to work with time-ordered correlators at non coincident points.
+This allows to avoid complications due to presence of contact terms.

 The discussion presented in this section is completely generic for $d\geq 4$.
 In $d=2$ and $d=3$ two-point functions are allowed to have a parity odd contribution.
 Bellow we will completely ignore this possibility.